 Stockholder Engagement

 Ongoing engagement and dialogue with our stockholders is important to the Company.
 We have adopted a robust and active year-round engagement philosophy that includes outreach for various purposes, including soliciting feedback in advance of filing this Proxy Statement.
 Our outreach efforts, led by our Board with input from the Compensation and Management Development Committee, sought feedback on governance priorities, compensation programs, and environmental and social issues.
-During this past year, we specifically sought additional feedback on the Company's compensation and benefit programs for our named executive officers ("NEOs").
-We encouraged stockholders to speak with a member of the Board or a representative of the Compensation and Management Development Committee and accommodated such requests when made.
+In our most recent pre-proxy season engagement cycle:

 We contacted